 Preventing and responding to sexual harassment in the APS

 One in three Australians experience sexual harassment at work.
 Employees have also told us that sexual harassment has occurred in the Australian Public Service (APS) and it remains a present concern.
-It is therefore critical that the APS ensures that workplaces are safe, respectful and free from harassment, and the APS leads by example.

 Sexual harassment is often under-reported, so the true picture may not be known.